willsowerbutts/flash4/README.txt

 in Linux and I imagine it can be easily modified to build in Windows.

-You may need to adjust the path to the SDCC libraries in the Makefile if your sdcc installation is not in /usr/local
+You may need to adjust the path to the SDCC libraries in the Makefile if your sdcc installation is not in /usr/local or /usr

 = License =